The Secret Life of Walter Mitty (2013 film): Plot

-Walter figures out from the notes that Sean is in the Afghan Himalayas and finds him photographing a rare snow leopard.
+Walter figures out from the notes that Sean is in the Afghan Himalayas.
+After an arduous journey, he finds him photographing a rare snow leopard.
 When asked about the negative, Sean explains that, attempting to be playful, he had placed the negative in the wallet.
 He decides not to tell Walter what the picture actually depicts.
-When Walter returns to America, the airport security at Los Angeles detains him for arriving from Afghanistan.
-To verify his identity, Walter calls the only person he knows in Los Angeles: Todd, who has kept in contact during Mitty's travels.
+When Walter returns to America, the airport security in Los Angeles detains him for arriving from Afghanistan.
+To verify his identity, Walter calls the only person he knows in Los Angeles: Todd, from eHarmony, who has kept in contact during Walter's travels.
 The two chat and Todd expresses admiration for how adventurous Walter appears.